f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 packages obtained elsewhere, the process is quite simple:

 1. [Set up the server tools](../Installing_the_Server_and_Repo_Tools)
-2.  create a directory called _fdroid_, then run `fdroid init` in that directory
+2. Create a directory called _fdroid_, then run `fdroid init` in that directory to generate the signing key that uniquely identifies your repo.
 3. Optionally edit the _config.yml_ file to your liking, detailed examples are in [examples/config.yml](https://gitlab.com/fdroid/fdroidserver/-/blob/master/examples/config.yml)